 Newnan Premises Liability Attorney

 Property owners have a duty to maintain their property in a reasonably safe condition.
 When they fail to do so, they may be held liable for injuries that occur as a result.
-If you have been hurt, contact our Newnan premises liability attorneys.
+If you have been hurt, contact a Newnan premises liability lawyer at Kam, Ebersbach & Lewis, P.C. today.
 We are dedicated advocates for injured people.

 - With more than two decades of experience working and living in the community we serve, we are committed to providing our clients with the exemplary representation they deserve.

-- We operate on a contingency-fee basis, which means you pay us no legal fees unless we are successful and recover compensation for you.
+- Our attorneys operate on a contingency-fee basis, which means you pay us no legal fees unless we are successful and recover compensation for you.

 - We give each of our clients dedicated personal attention, ensuring that all their legal needs are met.